 How to Find the Right Lawyer for Your Child

 In choosing the lawyer who will help your family, insist on getting all your questions answered.
-Ask for references from past clients and find out all about their specific experiences on cerebral palsy cases.
-And don’t forget to ask about fees so that you can make the best choice for your family.
+Ask for references from past clients and find out all about their specific experiences in cerebral palsy cases.

 Minnesota Medical Malpractice Laws

-One of the most important reasons you need a Minnesota cerebral palsy lawyer on your side during this time is that state laws regarding medical malpractice are complex and difficult to understand.
-They tend to put limits on victims, so that if you don’t have an advocate you can miss your opportunity to get justice and recover damages.
+One of the most important reasons you need a Minnesota cerebral palsy lawyer on your side is that state laws regarding medical malpractice are complex and challenging to understand.
+They tend to put limits on victims so that if you don’t have an advocate, you can miss your opportunity to get justice and recover damages.

 Disability Rights and Laws

 Children with disabilities, like those caused by cerebral palsy, have rights.
 Federal laws protect those rights, such as the Individuals with Disabilities Education Act.